scottmotorrad/scottmotorraddrinks/atxbourbon.com/source/_posts/Review-41-1792-Ridgemont-Reserve.md

 **Finish**: The rye is basically gone leaving a sort of generic sweet finish

+**1 Star** - **Good whiskey:** I would choose to drink this over readily available whiskies

 ## Conclusion
-Another great whiskey from 1792 though this one fell a little short for me compared to the 225th and the Full Proof especially since it held up to ice so poorly.
+Another good whiskey from 1792 though this one fell a little short for me compared to the 225th and the Full Proof especially since it held up to ice so poorly.
 I imagine a 'Full Proof" variant of this would be excellent though.
 I really enjoyed the strong rye notes on the neat nose and am hoping the High Rye continues to deliver on this front.

-**7** - a solid whiskey I'd happily order at bar if they don't have something 8+

-## Scale
-My reviews are mostly about taste but occasionally take price into consideration generally dropping a point from whiskies in the 8-9 range that seem significantly more expensive than similar quality bottles.

-**10** - a unicorn, I haven't found it yet

-**9** - a favorite that I almost always have a bottle of on my shelf

-**8** - an excellent bottle I'd be happy to buy

-**7** - a solid whiskey I'd happily order at bar if they don't have something 8+

-**6** - a decent whiskey that I don't prefer but don't avoid and would be fine having as a mixer or in a pinch somewhere with a poor selection

-**5** - I would drink it if offered and I didn't have to pay for it

-**4** - Maybe a mixer though I wouldn't want to pay for it

-**3 and below** - no thanks